ronpaulcoin-rpc/rpcfiles/README.md

 ### Hi there 👋
+The RonPaulCoin wallet files hosted here are the 0.8.6.2 version ones from 2014.

+///RONPAULCOIN.CONF INSTALLATION
 Before attempting the steps below start your RonPaulCoin wallet for the very first time and after it opens and attempts to sync, wait a couple of seconds and then quit the program.
-This allows the wallet software to generate the RonPaulCoin directories for which you'll place the ronpaulcoin.conf file inside of to get your precious bank up and running!
+This allows the wallet software to generate the RonPaulCoin directories the
+.conf file gets placed inside of.

 Windows Users
 1. Make sure your RonPaulCoin wallet is closed